 Download Announcement | Download Application

-Remember our lakes, rivers and ocean are still pretty cold, even if we are having a warmer than usual weekend.
-It is still cold, and frigid in our waters and Hypothermia can occur quickly in very cold water.
+Remember our lakes, rivers and ocean are still pretty cold, Even if we get a blast of warm weather.
+Our waters will not warm up until we have a long streak of warm weather, so It is still cold, and frigid in our waters and Hypothermia can occur quickly in very cold water.
 Please be prepared, take precautions - Some tips on being out in our waters from Wa DOH Cold Water Safety Tips by Clicking Here

 Cooking fires are the leading cause of fire deaths

 Fires beginning with cooking appliances account for the largest share of home structure fires and associated fire injuries in the United States and Canada.
 Electric ranges are by far the leading cause of home cooking appliance fires.

 Most home cooking fires involve frying on electric ranges

 Range fires were involved in 77% of home structure fire injuries involving cooking equipment and accounted for 84% of all fire deaths involving cooking appliances.
 Seventy-four percent of range fire injuries involve stovetop cooking, and frying accounted for 59% of range fires.